 Reason makes it clear: the idea that the really-real produces a huge grab-bag of ideas in which none are connected intelligibly, is absurd, (brutally paraphrased from Brand Blanshard).
 The philosophers and ideologues are simply wrong about reason.
 Their motives for the attack on it are highly questionable—political even.
 Matter and space/time in the micro and macro worlds disappear as we know it in the Aristotelian sense, there are not even ‘things’, but only bundles of qualities (events).
 Everything is constantly changing—there's permanency only in the whole event.
 But why reason works is that evolution and other changes move slowly enough to identify and build enterprises on, including the most important one, ourselves.

-To Haidt, the question, “Japanese, why so skinny?” has an answer as a gene to be found in the last thousands or so years.
-He’s of subsidized academia in a deterministic universe trapped inside sterile cause and effect, Japanese (or any other society) couldn’t be a culture that affords skinny, frugality, individual and collective achievement, the antifragile, stoicism, the desire to be the best nation in the world or the longest lived ones and other red-pill traits that many other cultures lack (but also many others have attained over the decades).
+To Haidt, the question, “Japanese, why so skinny?” has an answer as a gene to be found in the last thousands or so years; surely some of it is genetic; no arguement there; however, he’s of subsidized academia in a dull deterministic universe trapped inside sterile cause and effect.
+Japanese (or any other society) couldn’t be a culture that affords skinny, frugality, individual and collective achievement on merit: the antifragile, stoicism, the desire to be the best nation in the world or the longest lived ones and other red-pill traits that many other cultures lack (but also many others have attained over the decades).
 So in America when disadvantaged visible minorities who have taken the blue pill beat up other over-achieving visible minorities who have taken the red pill because they make them look stupid, the liberal response is always to ignore it.
-Visible minatory racism is a physical impossibility, one of the hundreds of inconsistencies liberals ignore everyday to get to their intuitive world vision.
+Visible minatory racism is a physical impossibility, (Critical Race Theory) one of the hundreds of inconsistencies liberals ignore everyday to get to their intuitive world vision.
 Or, to take a line out of Switch (a fine book Haidt mentions to help people with day to day change): “Best of all, people refused to believe the results.”
 Replace the word ‘people’ with ‘liberals’ and you have some idea why Libertarians find them so frustrating.
 But anyway, why the magic elephant?

 First a Quote